Skip to main content

 What is mandatory access control?

-Mandatory access control (MAC) is a model of access control where the operating system provides users with access based on data confidentiality and user clearance levels.
+Mandatory access control (MAC) is a model of access control in which an operating system grants access based on data confidentiality and user clearance levels.
 In this model, access is granted on a need-to-know basis: users must prove their need for information before gaining access.

-MAC is also called a non-discretionary access control model, which means that control isnโt granted at the discretion of the user or file owner.
-The control mechanisms of the MAC model enable organizations to implement zero-trust principles.
+MAC is also called a non-discretionary access control model, meaning that access isn’t granted at the discretion of the user or file owner.
+The MAC model’s control mechanisms enable organizations to implement zero-trust principles.

-MAC is considered one of the most secure access control models.
+In comparing DAC vs. MAC, MAC is typically considered the most secure of the two access control models.
 Access rules in this model are manually defined by system administrators and strictly enforced by the operating system or security kernel.
-Regular users canโt alter security attributes even for data theyโve created.
+Regular users can’t alter security attributes, even for data they created.

 What are the basic principles of MAC?

-- The utmost privacy and confidentiality of the organizationโs resources are paramount.
-No one has default privileges to access or edit someoneโs data.
+1. The utmost privacy and confidentiality of the organization’s resources are paramount.
+No one has default privileges to access or edit someone’s data.

 With MAC, the process of gaining access looks like this:

-- The administrator configures access policies and defines security attributes: confidentiality levels and clearances for accessing different projects and types of resources.
+• The administrator configures access policies and defines security attributes like confidentiality levels and clearances for accessing different projects and resource types.

-- The administrator assigns a set of attributes to each subject (user or resource that accesses data) and object (file, database, port, etc.).
+• The administrator assigns a set of attributes to each subject (a user or service that accesses data) and object (a file, database, port, etc.).

-In addition to checking confidentiality and clearance levels (classification matches between subject and object), operating systems pay attention to category matches between subject and object.
-A โtop secretโ classification doesnโt automatically provide a user full access to a file if they arenโt a member of the required category for the object.
+In addition to checking confidentiality and clearance levels (classification matches), operating systems also check category matches between subject and object.
+Having a “top secret” clearance doesn’t automatically grant access to a file if the user isn’t part of the required category.

-Letโs take a look at an example of mandatory access control implementation.
-Assume that an organization possesses data with a โtop secretโ confidentiality level and an โengineering projectโ security label.
-This data is available only to a set of users with both a โtop secretโ security clearance (classification) and authorization to access engineering documents (category).
-Such users can also access information that requires a lower level of clearance.
-At the same time, employees with lower clearance levels or no rights to access engineering documents canโt access such information.
+Let’s take a look at a real-world example of MAC implementation.
+Suppose an organization possesses data with a “top secret” confidentiality level and an “engineering project” security label.
+This data is available only to the set of users with both a “top secret” security clearance (classification) and authorization to access engineering documents (category).
+These users can also access information that requires a lower level of clearance.
+At the same time, employees with lower clearance levels or no rights to access engineering documents can’t access such information.

-MAC brings many benefits to a cybersecurity system, but it also has several disadvantages.
-Letโs look at the advantages and disadvantages of mandatory access control.
+MAC offers many benefits to cybersecurity systems, but it also has several disadvantages.
+Let’s look at the advantages and disadvantages of mandatory access control.

 Pros and cons of MAC

-- Fewer errors โ Strict and constantly controlled policies help reduce system errors that lead to over-privileged users.
+• Fewer errors — strict, consistently enforced policies reduce system errors that lead to overprivileged users.

-- Complex maintenance โ Manual configuration of security levels and clearances requires constant attention from administrators.
+• Complex maintenance — manual configuration of security levels and clearances requires constant administrator oversight.

-- Manual scalability โ MAC doesnโt scale automatically.
-New users and pieces of data demand constant updates on objects and account configurations.
+• Manual scalability — MAC doesn’t scale automatically.
+New users and new data require constant updates to objects and account configurations.

-This access control model is mostly used by government organizations, militaries, and law enforcement institutions.
+This access control model is used mainly by government organizations, militaries, and law enforcement institutions.
 The US government uses MAC to secure classified information and to support multilevel security policies and applications.
-For better data protection and compliance in the insurance industry and the banking sphere, organizations use MAC to control access to customer account data.
-This type of non-discretionary access control model can also protect access to databases, where procedures, tables, views, and other elements are the objects.
+To improve data protection and compliance in the insurance industry and the banking sphere, organizations use MAC to control access to customer account data.
+MAC can be used to manage access to databases and their objects, like procedures, tables, and views.

-Itโs reasonable to use MAC in organizations that value data security more than operational flexibility and costs.
-Implementing MAC in a private organization is rare because of its complexity and inflexibility.
+It’s reasonable to use MAC in organizations that value data security over operational flexibility and cost.
+Implementing MAC in corporate environments is rare because of its complexity and inflexibility.

-A purely MAC model provides a high and granular level of security.
-On the other hand, itโs difficult to set up and maintain.
-Thatโs why itโs common to combine MAC with other access control models.
+A MAC-only model provides a high level of granular security.
+On the other hand, it’s difficult to set up and maintain.
+That’s why it’s common to combine MAC with other access control models.

-For example, combining it with a role-based model speeds up the configuration of user profiles.
+For example, combining it with a role-based access model speeds up user profile configuration.
 Instead of defining access rights for each user, an administrator can create user roles.
-Each organization has users with similar roles and access rights: employees with the same job position, third-party vendors, etc. An administrator can configure roles for these groups instead of configuring individual user profiles from scratch.
+Each organization has users with similar roles and access rights, such as employees with the same job position or third-party vendors.
+An administrator can configure roles for these groups instead of configuring individual user profiles from scratch each time.

 Request access to the online demo of Syteca!